-Every parish within the Archdiocese is given a suggested annual financial assessment to help support the mission of the Church.
-Due to the uncertainty of collection, such assessments are recognized as revenue in the period they are received.
+Every parish within the Archdiocese is given an annual financial assessment to help support the mission of the Church.
+Beginning in 2016, the unpaid national ministry commitment at the end of the year is recorded as a receivable net of an allowance for doubtful accounts.
+In prior years, the assessments were recognized as revenue in the period they were received.